Pressio/pressio/README.md

 # Overview

 Pressio is a collection of repositories providing reduced-order models (ROMs) capabilties.
-It is open-source project aimed at enabling leading-edge projection-based reduced order models (pROMs) for dynamical systems in science and engineering.
+It is a open-source project aimed at enabling leading-edge projection-based reduced order models (pROMs) for dynamical systems in science and engineering.

 Specifically, this repository contains the C++ library.